April 8, 2021

 Delegation is a type of on-the-job training that approaches the concept of training from a slightly different angle.
 Delegation occurs when a superior assigns responsibilities of a particular task to an underling and provides them with the authority to complete the task autonomously.
 There may not be much guidance provided by the superior after the task is assigned, however, there are situations in which the superior or other members of the team will offer guidance to the underling so that they can complete the assignment correctly.
-This type of training is very valuable because it serves as a morale booster and awards knowledge from completing tasks.
+This type of training is very valuable because it serves as a staff morale booster and awards knowledge from completing tasks.

 Refresher training courses are courses that serve to refresh employees’ knowledge on particular procedures learned and can also be used to teach new ways of doing an old task.
 There are free tools such as EdApp’s Rapid Refresh tool which easily enables knowledge checks, refreshers, and seamlessly tracks results all in one place.
 These types of training are often required, especially after changes in technology or if a long period has passed since the last training.
 You should use refresher training sessions to keep your workforce up to date.